energinet-open-incubator/innersource-collaboration/meeting-docs/roles.md

 * [ ] Open the  meeting template and select "raw" from the right hand menu.
 Copy the entire content to the clipboard.
 * [ ] Go to the [working session meeting notes folder] and select "Add file" -> "Create new file", and paste the content of the clipboard to this file.
 * [ ] Name the file `project-origin-working-session-MM-DD-YYYY.md` (and of course replace `MM`, `DD` and `YYYY` with the date of the upcoming meeting.
-* [ ] Follow the steps in the **Do these things to set up this document** section.
+* [ ] **Complete the steps in the following, to set up this document**
 <a name="preparedoc"></a>
-* [ ] Prepare and add the new agenda to the document as follows:
+* [ ] Prepare and add the new agenda to the document:
+  * [ ] Create the new agenda.
+[The meeting template](workinggroup-minutes-template.md) already contains some fixed agenda points to go through at every meeting.
+If relevant, add any additional points to go through at the next meeting.
-  * [ ] (Prepare, allows to find it easier later.)Fill out the small form at the end with the e.g. "Create new agenda for MM-DD-YYYY" in the textbox where it says "Create new file".
+  * [ ] When the new agenda is created, fill out the small form at the end (the commit-message) with, e.g., "Create new agenda for MM-DD-YYYY" in the textbox where it by default says "Create new file".
-  * [ ] (Prepares to add directly .)
-Keep "Commit directly to main branch".
+  * [ ] When you want to directly add the file to the repository without the review process of a pull request, keep the "Commit directly to main branch" setting.
-  * [ ] (Adds the document.)
-Press the big green "Commit new file".
-You'll arrive at a the new file in the folder you just created.
-It has a URL you can now take to:
+  * [ ] To upload the document, press the big green "Commit new file" button.
+You'll arrive at the new file you just created in the folder.
+Now, copy the URL for the file you created (to add to the calendar invite).

-* [ ] Update the calendar invite for the next meeting to add:
+* [ ] Update the calendar invite for the next meeting:

-  * Link to the agenda document.
-(The scribe will edit this later in the working session.)
+  * Paste the link to the agenda document in the invite.
+(The scribe will need this link to add notes to it during the working session.)
-  * Copy/pasted role assignments and agenda detail.
+  * Copy/paste the role assignments and agenda to the e-mail (the two first sections in the document you created).

 ### Tips